-For best results, this section of the Hose with Foot Valve attached should reach to the bottom of the Herbicide Bottle.

-- 5. Push the hose portion that goes to the Hypo-Hatchet handle onto the hose splice until the hose touches the top of the cap.
+- 3. Cut off a section of the herbicide hose, with foot valve attached.
+Careful: This section should be long enough to attach to the hose splice on the underside for the cap and reach to the bottom of the herbicide bottle you are using.
+Push the hose onto the hose splice until the hose touches the underside of the cap.
+(See Figure 1) - 4.
+Screw cap, with hose attached, snugly back onto the herbicide bottle.
+(See Figure 1) - 5.
+Push the hose portion that goes to the Hypo-Hatchet handle onto the hose splice until the hose touches the top of the cap.
 (See Figure 1) - 6.
-When ready to begin use, place herbicide bottle into carrying bag (Stock No. 21039) and loosen cap slightly to allow air to enter bottle as herbicide is used. - 7.
+When ready to begin use, place herbicide bottle into carrying bag (Stock No. 94054) and loosen cap slightly to allow air to enter bottle as herbicide is used. - 7.
 At the first tree you treat, prime the Hypo-Hatchet by: - a.
 Holding the hatchet below the waist, make several moderately gently chops into the tree at a 30-45° angle.
-Watch to see that the herbicide is flowing though the hose toward the head. - b.
+Watch to see that the herbicide is flowing though the hose toward the head." - b.
 When you observe the herbicide being drawn through the hose, keep chopping until you see herbicide released into the tree. - 8.
 Continue injecting trees at dosage rates related to the resistance of the tree to the herbicide.
 Resistant trees should have injections about every 3 inches between centers around the entire tree.
 Sensitive trees may require only one injection per 9 inches. - 9.
-After a few hundred stokes, check to make sure the hex bolt (Part 2) is tight.
+After a few hundred strokes, check to make sure the hex bolt (Part 2) is tight.
 Loosen jam nut with 7/16" wrench, tighten hex bolt, re-tighten jam nut.
 Recheck periodically. - 10.
 When injecting, be aware that large trees require more herbicide per inch of diameter than small trees.

 Note: When using the Hypo-Hatchet, it is not necessary to strike the tree as if chopping it down!
 Excessive force increases human fatigue and wear on the instrument without improving effectiveness.
+SAFETY